If you live in Ohio, you may have noticed the occasional ant creeping around your house or garden.

 These small black ants are usually found in large numbers in agricultural fields, where they feed on spilled grains, seeds, and other plant materials.

-These ants can be identified by their shiny black heads and bodies, and they’re tipped with yellow antennae.
+These ants can be identified by their shiny black heads and bodies tipped with yellow antennae.

 They range from 4 to 6mm in size and may have darker coloration along their legs and antennae.

-If you see American Cornfield Ants near your home, it’s important to act quickly to eliminate the infestation before it worsens.
+If you see American Cornfield Ants near your home, it’s important to eliminate the infestation before it worsens.

-While these ants are not typically dangerous, they can be a nuisance and difficult to get rid of once they reside in your home.
+While these ants are not typically dangerous, they can be a nuisance and difficult to remove once they reside in your home.

 The best way to control an infestation is to use a combination of insecticides, baits, and traps.

-Also called the yellow hill ant, it is a species of ant found in North Africa, Asia, and Europe, where it is one of the most prevalent ants.
+Also called the yellow hill ant, it is a species found in North Africa, Asia, and Europe, where it is one of the most prevalent ants.

 North American populations are currently regarded as belonging to a distinct but similar species called Lasius brevicornis.
 Males are 3-4 mm long, the queen is 7-9 mm, and workers are 2-4 mm.

-They range in color between yellow and brown, with queens and males having significantly darker hues.
+They range between yellow and brown, with queens and males having significantly darker hues.
 The species primarily inhabits the ground in lawns and meadows.

-Despite the fact that the nests are frequently fully covered by grass, their presence is frequently revealed by little mounds of loose subsoil in the spaces seen between grass stalks.
+Although the nests are frequently fully covered by grass, little mounds of loose subsoil between grass stalks often reveal their presence.

 They may also build their nests beneath concrete slabs or big rocks.
 Nesting on the lawn